Cong902/jlclab/content/zh/home/publications.md

 ---
 widget: pages

-headless: true  # This file represents a page section.
+# This file represents a page section.
+headless: true

+# Order that this section appears on the page.
 weight: 20

-# ...
-Put Your Section Options Here (title etc.) ...
+title: 最新成果
+subtitle: ''

 content:
   # Page type to display.
 E.g. post, event, or publication.